React Native Theme TransitionReact Native Theme Transition

 export function ThemeButton() {

-const { colors, name, setTheme, isTransitioning } = useTheme();
+const { theme, setTheme, isTransitioning } = useTheme()

 return (